rafael-santiago/tulip/doc/MANUAL.md

         69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}-

 Better?
 I think so...
-Remembering that everything is taking in consideration my personal preference for tuning the guitar ``two steps down``.
+Remembering that everything is taking into consideration my personal preference for tuning the guitar ``two steps down``.

 Now the cool riff.
 If you have one, you should "wet" this riff on a ``Fuzz``...